Pet ID Tags: Why Your Pet Should Wear a Collar with ID Tags

 Some lost pets do make it back home and having an ID tag on your dog or cat is the best way to increase your chances of that happening.
 And unless you have a pet kangaroo, your furry family member does not have a pocket to carry ID, so his collar becomes his wallet.

-Being the director of an animal rescue, I hear sad stories of missing pets and all of the excuses of why they weren’t wearing a tag all the time.
+Being the director of an animal rescue, I hear sad stories of missing pets and all of the reasons why they weren’t wearing a tag often.
 Some of the most common are:

-My Response: Nowadays there are noiseless plastic tags, tag pouches, an engraved plate that adheres to the collar rather than dangle, and even personalized collars with your contact number stitched right onto the fabric.
+My Response: There are noiseless plastic tags, tag pouches, engraved plates that adhere to the collar rather than dangle, and even personalized collars with your contact number stitched right onto the fabric.

-My Response: Microchips are an excellent way to keep track of your pet; however, the animal needs to be taken to a shelter or vet’s office where there is a scanner.
+My Response: Microchips are an excellent way to keep track of your pet.
+However, the animal needs to be taken to a shelter or vet’s office where there is a scanner.
 Some people who find an animal don’t think to have it scanned for a chip.
 Make it easy for any Good Samaritan who might stop to help your animal by having an ID tag with all your current information.
 Microchip your pet to in case their collar falls off.
 When used in combination, microchips and ID tags are the best solution for keeping your pet safe.

-If your pet ends up at a city shelter, there are impound fees you must pay to get your pet out, and time spent in a shelter can be an extremely frightening for any lost animal.
+If your pet ends up at a city shelter, you may have to pay impound fees to recover your pet.
+The time spent in a shelter can be extremely frightening for the lost animal as well.
 An ID tag is your best chance at preventing you or your pet from having to go through that.
-When I walk the kennels of our city and county shelters, I can’t help but wonder how many of these animals might have an owner who loves them but wasn’t able to find their missing pet.
+When I walk the kennels of our city and county shelters, I can’t help but wonder how many of these animals might have an owner.
+An owner that loves them, but wasn’t able to find their missing pet.

 What’s in your dog’s wallet?